edyau8/Mitchell_Coding_Challenge/README.md

 	"command prefix" update 1 make Honda
 	"command prefix" update 1 model Civic

+The client wants to delete all vehicle entries:
+	"command prefix" delete

 The client wants to delete a vehicle entry by ID:
 	"command prefix" delete 1